Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain: Methods

-To achieve these dynamics in a multilayered network would require the sequential convergence of layers, as each layer must converge to equilibrium before the dynamics of the layer below can operate.
+To achieve these dynamics exactly in a multilayered network would require the sequential convergence of layers, as each layer must converge to equilibrium before the dynamics of the layer below can operate.
+However, to enable updates across multiple layers simultaneously, we approximate the equilibrium activation of the layer above with the layer's current activation, yielding,

-To implement this in parallel across multiple layers, we make the crucial approximation to replace the equilibrium activation of the layer above with the current activation.
-This allows all layers to run in parallel since only the current value of the layer above is needed.

-It is straightforward to reason by induction that despite the approximation, this global optimisation will find the same minimum as if each layer was run according to the dynamics of Equation 3.
-Specifically, the top layer is always provided with the stipulatively correct gradient, so it must converge.
-Then the penultimate layer can simply wait until the top layer has converged when the approximation $x \approx x^*$ becomes exact, so it too will converge, and so on for all layers sequentially.
-This reasoning requires that the optimisation problem for each layer not possess local minima.
-Fortunately, in Appendix A, we derive the energy functional that is implicitly optimised in this procedure, and show that under very general assumptions this is convex, effectively guaranteeing convergence to the global minimum.
-Moreover, in section 2 we provide empirical results showing that it does rapidly and robustly converge in practice to the exact numerical gradients computed by backprop.